 “It has been a privilege to take care of this beautiful child with her challenging issues.
 I am confident that she will continue to thrive as she grows older and I look forward to helping her further in the future,” said Dr. Kutlu.

 Mariana is a part of the family at the Sisters of Charity Mallinckrodt Convent in Mendham, New Jersey.
 Sister Immaculata Arboline and the entire congregation have hosted Mariana and her mother on their many trips to the U.S., providing them with a loving and nurturing environment.
 All of us at HTCNJ are grateful to Dr. Kutlu, his staff and everyone at Morristown Medical Center for their generosity and support.

 Thus, Daniel returned home that November.
 Unfortunately, this approach did not produce the results they had hoped for and in October, 2016, nearly two years later, Daniel returned to the U.S. to undergo surgery.
-Daniel was recently treated for an asthmatic condition and is scheduled to have surgery for his congenital lymphatic malformation by Dr. Stephen Palder, a pediatric surgeon and his team in early summer.
-In the meantime, Daniel, an active three-and-a-half year-old, spends his days with the Alectoridis family, a loving family that has hosted numerous children in the last decade.
+He had surgery for his congenital lymphatic malformation performed by Dr. Stephen Palder, a pediatric surgeon and his team in the early summer.
+While in New Jersey, Daniel, an active three-and-a-half year-old, spends his days with the Alectoridis family, a loving family that has hosted numerous children in the last decade.